 However, calculating the entropy curve does not, by itself, explain the dynamical mechanism of information retrieval.
-To focus on the retrieval process, Hayden and Preskill reformulated the problem as a quantum decoding task.
-They demonstrated that by modeling the black hole as a fast scrambler, any new information falling in can be retrieved rapidly, provided the observer has access to the early radiation~\cite{HaydenPreskill}.
+To address the retrieval process, Hayden and Preskill reformulated the problem as a quantum decoding task, demonstrating that a black hole acting as a fast scrambler allows for rapid information retrieval, provided the observer has access to the early radiation~\cite{HaydenPreskill}.
 This recovery process is operationally analogous to quantum teleportation.
-Building on this operational viewpoint, van den Heijden and Verlinde (vdH-V) reformulated the problem entirely within the language of operator algebras \cite{vdHV}.
-Mathematical foundations for such teleportation protocols have been developed in \cite{Conlon2022}.
-In their framework, the canonical shift $\Gamma$ plays the role of a teleportation operator, leading to the identification \textit{Teleportation=Translation}.
+Building on this operational viewpoint, van den Heijden and Verlinde (vdH-V) reformulated the problem entirely within the language of operator algebras~\cite{vdHV}, with mathematical foundations for such protocols further developed in~\cite{Conlon2022}.
+In their framework, passing to the continuum limit transforms the canonical shift into a continuous teleportation operator.
+Furthermore, they demonstrated that in the special symmetric case of a half-sided modular inclusion (HSMI), this naturally leads to the identification \textit{Teleportation = Translation}.

-Nonetheless, as acknowledged in \cite{vdHV}, a direct realization of this protocol in the continuum limit faces fundamental obstructions.
+Nonetheless, while the continuous limit naturally emerges under the special symmetric conditions of a HSMI, extending this protocol to the continuum limit for \textit{general} local quantum field theories faces fundamental obstructions, as acknowledged in~\cite{vdHV}.
 Local operator algebras in quantum field theory are Type III von Neumann factors, distinguished by the absence of a tracial state~\cite{Connes80,Witten}.
 This algebraic feature reflects the physical reality that vacuum entanglement is effectively unbounded.
-Consequently, the maximally entangled resources prerequisite for standard teleportation are mathematically ill-defined in this setting.
+Consequently, the maximally entangled resources prerequisite for standard teleportation are mathematically ill-defined in this general setting.